Mohammed-Hilal-AIML/SupermarketSalesAnalytics/README.md

 ## Student Profile

 Mohammed Hilal is a B.E.
 CSE (AI & ML) graduate with a focus on Python, machine learning, NLP and GenAI.
 Relevant project experience includes Resume Parser using LangChain/GenAI, ML classification projects and NLP-based applications.

-## Academic Use

-Prepared as an academic internship project for the AICTE | IBM SkillsBuild Data Analytics with AI Internship 2026.